Board Guidelines on Significant Corporate Governance Issues

 Selection of Chairman

 Stockholders are best served if the Board retains flexibility to decide what leadership structure works best for the Company based on the facts and circumstances existing from time to time.
 The Board does not believe that its independence or performance would be enhanced by requiring that the Chairman be an independent director.
 The Board follows sound corporate governance practices, as described in these guidelines, to ensure its independence and effective functioning.
 Most importantly, an overwhelming majority of directors are independent, and the independent directors meet separately in executive sessions with only the independent directors present at each regularly scheduled Board meeting.
 These sessions are led by an independent Lead Director with clear duties to ensure proper checks and balances.
-In addition, the Board’s Audit, Finance, Nominating and Corporate Governance and Personnel and Organization Committees are and have for many years been composed solely of independent directors.
+In addition, the Board’s Audit, Finance, Nominating, Governance and Corporate Responsibility and Personnel and Organization Committees are and have for many years been composed solely of independent directors.
 This means that oversight of critical issues such as the integrity of the Company’s financial statements, oversight of the enterprise risk management process, CEO and senior management compensation, CEO succession planning and talent development and selection of directors is entrusted to independent directors.
 The Board retains the right to review these determinations as facts and circumstances change.

 Executive Sessions of Independent Directors